 By engaging in the ‘silent conversation’ when buyers are researching, the trust element is communicated through the quantity, quality, variety and availability of helpful content we create, without forcing a buyer to give us their email address to access it.

 The ‘Pivot’ is to make a change in the dependencies within an organisation.
 To reduce the number of salespeople and increase the content needed to satisfy the appetite new prospects have during their research stage.
 Your capacity to connect with new prospects is only limited to the quality of your content and quantity of prospect data.
-Link to our article about CMO and Consultants https://salesxchange.co.uk/blog/item/should-you-hire-a-marketing-consultant-marketing-director-a-cmo-or-a-cgo-in-2020
+Link to our article about CMO's, Consultants and How to Pivot to Digital Selling

 Next is to review the funnel illustration to visualise a prospect’s journey.
-This needs to correlate with the documentation/content you have made available so a prospect can self-serve to the point of sign-up and helping them navigate your business funnel.
-Link to our web page about with marketing funnel graphic - https://salesxchange.co.uk/b2b-marketing-strategies/marketing-consultant
+This needs to correlate with the documentation/content you have made available so a prospect can self-serve to the point of sign-up and helping them navigate your business funnel. https://salesxchange.co.uk/resources/articles/item/b2b-scale-up-strategy

 True Digital Transformation empathises with prospects, customers and staff, ensuring all three parties are intrinsically linked throughout their respective processes within your business.
 Link to Digital Transformation article Part 1/3 - https://salesxchange.co.uk/blog/item/digital-marketing-transformation-part-1